icon-project/icon-service/docs/dapp_guide.md

 Example)
 You need to get an InterfaceScore object by using IconScoreBase's built-in function `create_interface_score('score address', 'interface class')`.
-Using the object, you can invoke other Score's external function as if it is a local function call.
+Using the object, you can invoke other SCORE's external function as if it is a local function call.

 ```python
 sample_token_score = self.create_interface_score(self._addr_token_score.get(), SampleTokenInterface)